floragunncom/search-guard-docs/README.md

 # We moved

-We moved from GitHub to GitLab
+We moved from GitHub to GitLab.

 Please find our repositories here: https://git.floragunn.com/explore/projects

-This repository is only a mirror.
+This repository is mirrored to GitHub.

 Pull requests and issues are accepted on GitHub as well as on GitLab (we prefer [Gitlab](https://git.floragunn.com)).